 Sildenafil (Revatio®), and/or tadalafil (Adcirca®) are used to treat Pulmonary Arterial Hypertension (PAH).

 They help blood vessels in the body to open.
 This may help to lower the overall pressure in blood vessels and decrease how hard the heart must work.
 Anyone with PAH can use this type of medicine, if they have no other medical reasons that would prevent it.

-If you have concerns or you want more information about your medicine and its use, check with your doctor, pharmacist or nurse.
+If you have concerns or want more information about this medicine and its use, check with your health care team.

-Take any other prescription or over-the-counter medicine (especially nitrates)
+Take any other prescription or over-the-counter medicine (especially nitrates such as nitroglycerine)